Will Driverless Cars Spell the End of Parking?2 min read

 How driverless cars will affect parking

 Many argue that driverless cars will effectively destroy the parking industry since people would either send their cars back home or offer them as a taxi or ridesharing service.
-If this persists, there will be no need for street parking, parking lots or parking garages in the future.
-On first glance, this sounds like a reasonable argument.
+If this persists, there will be no need for street parking, parking lots, or parking garages in the future.
+At first glance, this sounds like a reasonable argument.
 However, its flaws become apparent when we take into account the fuel costs of driving back and forth and the permits required for a driverless car to run as a taxi or shared-car service.

 Self-parking garages will free space up

-Already, developers in the USA are building underground self-parking garages in anticipation of driverless cars, aiming to create more space for residences and business, especially in high-demand areas.
-According to experts, self-driving cars can get rid of 4 inches of either side of a space designed for humans, adding up to 21 square feet for each spot.
+Already, developers in the USA are building underground self-parking garages in anticipation of driverless cars, aiming to create more space for residences and businesses, especially in high-demand areas.
+According to experts, self-driving cars can get rid of 4 inches on either side of a space designed for humans, adding up to 21 square feet for each spot.
 These floors can then be converted into residences, hotels, offices, retail property, etc.

 Automobile giant Audi is collaborating with a developer on the impact of self-driving technology on parking.
 Planning to test its own self-parking technology in the garage, Audi estimates autonomous cars sharing the garage with human-driven vehicles can result in a 26% reduction in required space.
 A garage reserved for self-parking cars would save even more space with a 62% reduction.

 Because self-driving shared vehicles can use large, space-efficient car parks, parking spaces in city centers might see a decline since the vehicle could park itself in an appropriate location after dropping passengers off.
 Thus, driverless cars might just open up more spaces for housing and green areas as fewer car parks will be needed.

 Smarter parking for smart vehicles